bcartwri96/chiia/README.md

+**IMPORTANT NEW THINGS TO DO!**
+1. Github is now where our code is being pulled and pushed from; add it as a remote branch `git remote add HTTPS/SSH link here`
+2. Download the Zenhub extension and then ensure it works by checking the Zenhub tab in our new Github repo
+3. Let Ben know if you run into _any_ trouble :)

 DEV Docs
 =========
 1) **REALLY IMPORTANT FIRST STEP: checkout the dev_master branch of the project (explained below); for the git noobs (like me...): `git checkout dev_master`**